philip-huang/mr-shortcut/README.md

 python benchmark.py
 ```

-We also provide a script to generate the plots in our paper.
-Run
+We also provide a script, ```mr-shortcut/scripts/plot.py``` to generate the plots in our paper.
+Check the script for more details on the plot options.
+For example, run
 ```
 cd mr-shortcut/scripts
 python plot.py plot_comp
 ```
-To generate a comparison of makespan improvement (Fig. 4) in our paper.
+To generate a comparison of makespan improvement for cbs-generated trajectories (Fig. 4) in our paper.

 ## Code Structure